Montreal Castle

-The chapel of the Renaissance houses an exceptional statuary, statues of the 12 apostles, lying, oratory.
-It was built to house a relic of the crown of Thorns of Christ found on the body of General Talbot at the Battle of Castillon.
-XII 13th th century underground.
+The Renaissance chapel houses exceptional statuary, including statues of the 12 apostles, a recumbent statue and an oratory.
+It was built to house a relic of Christ's crown of thorns found on the body of General Talbot at the battle of Castillon.
+12th-13th century underground passageways.

-Outside the ramparts the Parc de Montréal features a star-drawn bower replanted after the destruction of the 1999 storm.
-Inside the ramparts, there is an Italian "garden", planted with Ifs and Hibiscus syriacus white and mauve, a French garden on two terraces, one with roses, Nepeta and Blue Sage, the other with red and yellow dahlias, a Small garden with fascinates.
-The walls of the common are smoothed with white or yellow climbing roses
+Outside the ramparts, the Parc de Montréal features a star-shaped bower that was replanted following the destruction caused by the 1999 storm.
+Inside the ramparts, you'll find an Italian-style "low garden" planted with white and mauve Yew and Syriacus hibiscus, a formal garden on two terraces, one with roses, Nepeta and blue sage, the other with red and yellow dahlias, and a small garden with fascines.
+The walls of the outbuildings are trellised with white and yellow climbing roses.

 - Guided tour